 The definition of the term cheating does come with unique properties based on the game you are competing in and these are more specifically defined in the rules for each game which can be found at the top of the ladder/league rankings page under a button labelled rules.

-Whilst the policies and penalties stated above refer to individual instances of infringements, it is important to note that should a Digital Football League administrator believe that a team or member has gained an unfair advantage in a ladder, league or competition due to unfair, unsportsmanlike or cheating behaviour or actions, that administrator may at their discretion, impose further penalties on that team or member which can include, but are not limited to; the overturning of matches; the deduction of ladder or league points; the relegation of that team or member in a ladder; the removal of that team or member from a ladder, league or competition; or the removal of individual players from their team.
+Whilst the policies and penalties stated above refer to individual instances of infringements, it is important to note that should a Digital Sporting Group administrator believe that a team or member has gained an unfair advantage in a ladder, league or competition due to unfair, unsportsmanlike or cheating behaviour or actions, that administrator may at their discretion, impose further penalties on that team or member which can include, but are not limited to; the overturning of matches; the deduction of ladder or league points; the relegation of that team or member in a ladder; the removal of that team or member from a ladder, league or competition; or the removal of individual players from their team.

 This Master AC Policy may differ from ladder to ladder.
 Please see your Ladder's specific rule set and/or speak to your ladder administrator via a support ticket to get further information or clarification.